Sorting My Non-“Potter” Fictional Crushes into Hogwarts Houses

 We’ve all been there.
 Whether you’re reading a book or staring at the screen, there has always been that one character whom you would sell a kidney to meet in the real world.

-Below are four of my most beloved fictional (non-Potter) crushes Sorted into Hogwarts Houses.
+Below are four of our most beloved fictional (non-Potter) crushes Sorted into Hogwarts Houses.

 Beth Harmon – The Queen’s Gambit